infosecB/LOOBins/docs/pyloobins/README.md

 # PyLOOBins
-PyLOOBins is a Python SDK and command-line utility for interacting with LOOBins.
+PyLOOBins is a Python SDK and command-line utility for programmatically interacting with [LOOBins](https://loobins.io).

 You can download PyLOOBins from PyPI by running the following command:
 `pip install pyloobins`